 If you’re feeling strong, I challenge you to replace your coffee with an herbal tea, which doesn’t contain caffeine, but will still warm you up on your morning commute.

 There’s nothing better than shutting the door behind a cold, icy day and retreating into your warm toasty home, right?
 Unfortunately, your skin might beg to differ.

 Of course, you’re going to want to ramp up your home’s thermostat all winter long (and maybe even light up the fireplace), but this can lead to hot, dry air that leaves your skin dryer than the Sahara Desert.

 The fix: Consider purchasing a humidifier to add moisture back into your home’s air.

 You can install an entire home-humidifier system, or simply purchase a portable unit to keep in your bedroom.

 I recommend keeping the humidifier on while you sleep and shutting the door so that you get a nice, moist air cocoon overnight.
 Not only will this help your skin stay supple, but it’ll also likely nip any pesky winter cold or itchy throat in the bud!

 Two birds with one humidifier?
 I’ll take it.

-These are are few quick fixes to keep your skin in shape during the shorter days and colder weather until spring once again blooms.
-Do these and your skin will be ready and raring to go when it's time for more sunshine, less clothing and vacations to your favorite destinations.
+These are few quick fixes to keep your skin in shape during the shorter days and colder weather until spring once again blooms.
+Do these and your skin will be ready and raring to go when it's time for more sunshine, less clothing, and vacations to your favorite destinations.